Pakistan Swimming Federation

 The Pakistan Swimming Federation is the governing body of swimming in Pakistan.
 The Federation was formed in 1948 with its headquarters in Lahore.
-It has been a member of International Swimming Federation (FINA) since 1948, and was one of the founding members of the Asian Amateur Swimming Federation in 1978.
+It has been a member of World Aquatics since 1948, and was one of the founding members of the Asia Aquatics in 1978.

 Zoraiz Lashari currently serves as the President, with Majid Waseem as the Chairman.
 They were elected in December 2020 on a four-year term.